-We know that campfire food should be more than just marshmallows and baked beans (although we love both of these things!) so we got our team together to brainstorm their top camp dinner ideas and camping food hacks for your next outdoor adventure.
+We know that camping trips and campfire food should be more than just marshmallows and baked beans (although we love both of these things!) so we got our team together to brainstorm their top camping meals and camping food hacks for your next outdoor adventure.

-These quick recipes for camping take minimal prep time, are easy to cook, and are downright delicious.
+These quick recipes for camping meals take minimal prep time, are easy to cook, and are downright delicious.
 For these hacks, all you need is a campfire or portable gas stove, and a cooking device of your choosing, be it a frying pan, cast iron skillet, or perhaps a camping Dutch oven for those one-pot extravaganzas.
+So, get that camping grocery list together, and let's get creative.

-This first hack will give you the opportunity to enjoy an American staple when you're out camping.
-Pancakes.
+This first hack will give you the opportunity to enjoy all your meals with all the spices you love!

 For many campers, coffee can be just as important as breakfast.
 But for coffee connoisseurs, instant coffee or single-serve coffee packets just won't cut it.
 If you love your filter coffee, then you will love this hack.